 Typically, the compensation committee meets five times per year, generally on the same day as or near the time of regularly scheduled board meetings, with an additional meeting to approve the "Compensation Discussion and Analysis" included in this proxy statement and related matters, and with greater frequency if necessary.
 The agenda for each compensation committee meeting is usually developed by members of our human resources department and Chief Executive Officer, with input from members of our legal department, and is reviewed with the chairperson of the compensation committee.
 From time to time, various other members of management and other employees as well as outside advisors or consultants may be invited by the compensation committee to make presentations, provide financial or other background information or advice or otherwise participate in compensation committee meetings.
 Mr. Cozadd may not participate in, or be present during, any deliberations or determinations of the compensation committee regarding his compensation.
-The charter of the compensation committee grants the compensation committee full access to all books, records, facilities and personnel of the company, as well as authority to obtain, at our expense, advice and assistance from internal and external legal, accounting or other advisors and consultants and other external resources that the compensation committee considers necessary or appropriate in the performance of its duties.
-In particular, the compensation committee has the authority, in its sole discretion, to retain or obtain, at the expense of the company, compensation consultants to assist in its evaluation of executive compensation, and is directly responsible for the appointment, compensation and oversight of the work of its compensation consultants.
-The compensation committee has engaged Radford, an Aon Hewitt company, or Radford, which is a subsidiary of Aon plc, or Aon, as its independent compensation, including base salaries, performance-based bonuses and long-term equity
+The charter of the compensation committee grants the compensation committee full access to all books, records, facilities and personnel of the company, as well as authority to obtain, at our expense, advice and assistance from internal and external legal, accounting or other advisors and consultants and other external resources that the compensation committee on obtain, at the expense of the company, compensation consultants to assist in its evaluation of executive compensation, and is respensed for the work of its compensation consultants.
+The compensation committee has engaged Radford, an Aon Hewitt company, or Radford, which is a subsidiary of Aon plc, or Aon, as its independent compensation, including base salaries, performance-based bonuses and long-term equity compensation, and similar advice regarding directors' compensation, including base salaries, performance-based bonuses and long-term equity compensation, and similar advice regarding directors' compensation.